 All in all, Thai’s are very friendly, open and gregarious, evidenced by their ‘land of smiles’ reputation and the ideology of ‘sanuk’, which translates into ‘fun’, something the Thai’s try to infuse into everything they do.
 They also tend to be pretty relaxed and hate any form of outward anger or raised voices and hate to lose face.
 So keep your cool, and keep smiling.

-The following list of vaccinations are recommended for visits to Thailand by the Centre of Disease Control.
+The following list of vaccinations are recommended for visits to Thailand by the Centre of Disease Control and the NHS Fit For Travel website.

 All travellers are strongly recommended to be up to date on their routine vaccinations including MMR, diptheria – pertusis – tetanus and varicella (chicken pox).